'Toy boy': Gyrating man assaults stranger at shopping centre

 "The real challenge is coming up with something that is actually going to help Mr Rowe and, I suspect, the options don't seem to be very many."

-She said the reports stated prison would have a "very considerable and negative impact on [Rowe's] already precarious mental health".
+She said a psychiatric report stated prison would have a "very considerable and negative impact on [Rowe's] already precarious mental health".

 He has 70 previous convictions, 12 of which were for indecent behaviour, assaults or exposure.

-Rowe has served a couple of short-term imprisonment sentences which meant has not been eligible for any rehabilitative programmes while in custody.
+Rowe has served a couple of short-term prison sentences which meant he has not been eligible for any rehabilitative programmes while in custody.

 He also has a history of more than 50 psychiatric admissions.

-A forensic mental health nurse told the court a mental health team had followed up with Rowe during his recent stay in prison custody.
+A forensic mental health nurse told the court a mental health team had followed up with Rowe during his recent remand in custody.

-She said he had been compliant with his medication while in custody.
+During that time he had been compliant with his medication, she said.

-She said the offending was relatively low level and the reports suggested any future offending was unlikely to increase in seriousness.
+She said the offending was relatively low level and it was suggested any future offending was unlikely to increase in seriousness.

 The release conditions included Rowe must reside with family in Whakatāne, he must consent to take his prescribed medication, that he submit to electronic monitoring, and he can not use drugs or alcohol.